 Following the strategy of high-density apple trees for high yield, a new generation of rootstocks was introduced in the 1960s.
-Average apple growers in western New York planted smaller trees with greater potential per unit area production (Image 1).
-During the 1980s, the average number of trees per ha increased to 597.
-Currently, a typical grower plants 1600 trees per ha in their new orchards and the recommended ideal planting density for maximum production is 2471 tree per ha in the form of the Vertical Axis and the Tall Spindle Systems (Hoying et al 2008).
+Average apple growers in the northeastern USA planted smaller trees with greater potential per unit area production (Plate 1).
+During the 1980s, the average number of trees per hectare increased to 597.
+Currently, a typical grower plants 1,600 trees per hectare in their new orchards and the recommended ideal planting density for maximum production is 2,471 trees per hectare in the form of the Vertical Axis and the Tall Spindle Systems (Hoying et al., 2008).